 What is geo-redundancy?
 That’s when back up servers are outside the same power grid as the main servers in case of a wide-spread power outage.
 How could that affect you?
-See How Far We’ve Come–The Importance of Redundancy in the Cloud
+Here’s how it affected one cloud based player: See How Far We’ve Come–The Importance of Redundancy in the Cloud

 4. Who is on staff to fix the servers should they go down?

 If the answer does not start with “We have x number of engineers on staff…” or “”those servers are hosted in a remote location; where the only people who can physically access them have biometric permissions in place” … move along.